sternenseemann/gopher-proxy/README.md

 `--listen-public`     | If this flag is set, gopher-proxy will accept connections on its public IP address(es).
 `--default-mime-type` | Mime type to use if spacecookie can't guess it, defaults to "application/octet-stream" `--timeout`           | Timeout when connecting in milliseconds, defaults to 10 seconds.

+## Things to keep in mind

+* Your gopher server must send UTF-8-encoded responses or gopher-proxy will break (I will improve this)
+* gopher-proxy might misinterpret certain content, because of the context-sensitive nature of gopher
+* gopher-proxy does not support Gopher+

+## Roadmap

+[ ] Add Logging